-If you are thinking of refinancing to get lower mortgage payments or to change mortgage terms, you have a few loan options.
-Two of the most common loan types are Federal Housing Administration loans and conventional mortgages.
+If you’re a homeowner who’s thinking of refinancing to get lower mortgage payments or to change mortgage terms, you have a few loan options.
+Two common loan types are Federal Housing Administration loans and conventional mortgages.

-What is an FHA loan?
-The U.S. Federal Housing Administration guarantees FHA loans, allowing lenders to relax some qualifying criteria for borrowers.
+FHA loans are government loans guaranteed by the U.S. Federal Housing Administration, which enables lenders to relax some qualifying criteria for borrowers.
 By contrast, no U.S. governmental body guarantees conventional loans, which conform to other lending criteria.

-FHA loans and conventional loans also differ in other ways, including:
+FHA loans and conventional loans differ in other ways, including:

 - Qualification criteria